 Set Persistent Menu

 Now you have to add the menu button Main Menu on the persistent menu.
 So head back to "Platform" on the left tab.
+Please make sure you have "Get Started" setup before you edit the persistent menu.

 Scroll down to Persistent Menu and click "+ Button".